ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/03-Install.md

 ## Check active script editor in Unity

-Depending on your setup, it is possible that the default script editor is not set to your preferred editor:
+Depending on your setup, it's possible that the default script editor is not set to your preferred editor:

 1. In Unity select _Edit_ menu and then _Preferences_